wvanzeist/riroriro/docs/riroriro/detectabilityfuns.rst

 Parameters
 ----------
 theta: float
-    The ecliptic latitude, one of the angles describing the direction of the line of sight to the gravitational wave source relative to the axes of the detector’s arms (sky-location coordinates of the binary).
-Ranges from -π/2 to π/2 rad (-90 to 90 deg).
+    The relative latitude, one of the angles describing the direction of the line of sight to the gravitational wave source relative to the axes of the detector’s arms (sky-location coordinates of the binary).
+Ranges from 0 to π rad (180 deg).
 phi: float
-    The ecliptic longitude, one of the angles describing the direction of the line of sight to the gravitational wave source relative to the axes of the detector’s arms (sky-location coordinates of the binary).
+    The relative longitude, one of the angles describing the direction of the line of sight to the gravitational wave source relative to the axes of the detector’s arms (sky-location coordinates of the binary).
 Ranges from 0 to 2π rad (360 deg).
 iota: float
     The inclination angle of the binary.
-Ranges from 0 to π/2 rad (90 deg).
+Ranges from 0 to π rad (180 deg).
 psi: float
     The polarisation angle of the binary.
 Ranges from 0 to π (180 deg).
 SNR_in: float